DarkEyes/EDOIF/README.md

 Mean Diff:20.890780 95CI:[ 19.079287,22.625807]

 ```
-For more examples, please see <a href="https://cran.r-project.org/web/packages/EDOIF/vignettes/EDOIF_demo.html"> link </a>.
+For more examples, please see the vignettes in this <a href="https://cran.r-project.org/package=EDOIF"> link </a>.

 Citation
 ----------------------------------------------------------------------------------